trilliumeng/orion-sdk/Readme.markdown

 This directory contains the ProtoGen XML file and the Makefile/project necessary to build the SDK as a static library.
 Once the XML file has been processed, the directory will also contain all of the source code for the SDK.
 It also contains the low-level code for connecting to the gimbal over the Ethernet and/or serial port interfaces.
 To initiate a connection with a gimbal, one of the following functions must be used:

-* `OrionCommOpenSerial`
-* `OrionCommOpenNetwork`
+* `OrionCommOpenSerial` to connect to a gimbal over a specified serial port
+* `OrionCommOpenNetwork` to automatically discover and connect to a gimbal over a network connection
+* `OrionCommOpenNetworkIp` to connect to a gimbal with a known IP address over a network connection

-Both functions will return `TRUE` upon a successful connection, then `OrionCommSend` and `OrionCommReceive` may be used to send and receive Orion SDK packets. `OrionCommClose` is used to close down the connection and release all the relevant resources.
+All three functions will return `TRUE` upon a successful connection, then `OrionCommSend` and `OrionCommReceive` may be used to send and receive Orion SDK packets. `OrionCommClose` is used to close down the connection and release all the relevant resources.

 ### Examples